SC-Tech-Program/FAQs/Papers_Authors.md

 A: A potential conflict of interest occurs when a person is involved in making a decision that 1) could result in that person, a close associate of that person, or that person’s company or institution receiving significant financial gain, such as a contract or grant, or 2) could result in that person, or a close associate of that person, receiving significant professional recognition, such as an award or the selection of a paper, work, exhibit, or other type of submitted presentation.

 The Papers Committee members will be given the opportunity to list potential conflicts of interest during the review process.
-Papers Committee chairs and area chairs will make every effort to avoid assignments that have a perceived COI.
+Papers Committee chairs and track chairs will make every effort to avoid assignments that have a perceived COI.

 According to the SC conference you have a conflict of interest with the following: